luc4sdreyer/battlematrix/readme.md

 This is my entry for the 2013 Entelect R100K challenge: a programming competition where each contestant had to write an AI bot for a game that resembles the classic NES game Battle City.
+I reached the quarter-final round, where I was eliminated by the guy who then won the competition.

 This project can: